prof-groff/tezio/docs/pages/bip32hdkeys.md

 ## Usage

-Download and copy the <code>tezio</code> directory to the project folder or Python module path.
+Download the tezio repository and copy the <code>tezio_tools</code> directory to the project folder or Python module path.
 Import the BIP32HDKeys class.

 [Link to Github repository.](https://github.com/prof-groff/tezio)

-    from tezio.BIP32HDKeys import BIP32HDKeys
+    from tezio_tools.BIP32HDKeys import BIP32HDKeys

 Create a BIP32HDKeys object.